Mission, Goals, and Objectives

 - Service with Integrity and Empathy

-- Deputy City Clerk Jim Verbick, WCMC, Liquor License Coordinator
+- Jim, WCMC, Deputy Clerk, Liquor License Coordinator

-- Eric Christianson, WCMC, Certified Municipal Clerk, Happiness at Work Facilitator
+- Eric, WCMC, Certified Municipal Clerk, Legistar Administration Team, Happiness at Work Facilitator

-- Thomas Lund, WCMC, Certified Municipal Clerk, Webinar Host, Backup Records Custodian
+- Thomas, WCMC, Certified Municipal Clerk, Webinar Host, Backup Records Custodian

-- Nikki Perez, WCMC, Certified Municipal Clerk, Emergency Management Team
+- Nikki, WCMC, Certified Municipal Clerk, Emergency Management Team

-- Jennifer Haar, WCMC, Certified Municipal Clerk, Records Custodian, Equity Coordinator
+- Jennifer, WCMC, Certified Municipal Clerk, Records Custodian, Equity Coordinator

-- Heather Harris, Municipal Clerk II, Emergency Management Team, Statement of Interests Coordinator
+- Heather, Municipal Clerk II, Emergency Management Team, Backup Records Custodian, Statement of Interests Coordinator

-- Maggie McClain, Municipal Clerk II, Public Information Officer
+- Maggie, WCMC, Municipal Clerk II, Public Information Officer

-- Bonnie Chang, Municipal Clerk I, Voter Outreach Coordinator
+- Bonnie, Municipal Clerk II, Voter Outreach Coordinator, In-Person Absentee Voting Coordinator

 Everyone in the Clerk's Office is cross-trained on all Clerk's Office duties.
 All Clerk's Office employees are either working toward or have already earned certification as a Wisconsin Certified Municipal Clerk through the Wisconsin Municipal Clerks Association.